mwmdev/neuma/README.md

 `vi` :  Switch to voice input

-Saying "Exit" will switch back to text input mode.
+Saying "Disable voice input" will switch back to text input mode.

-You can list available microphones with `lm` and set the one you want to use in the`audio` section of the config file.
+You can list available microphones with `lm` and set the one you want to use in the `audio` section of the config file.

 ```
 [audio]